stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 Notes:

-* These layouts are copied from the equivalent code generated by the `jextract` tool earlier.
+* These layouts are copied from the code generated by the `jextract` tool earlier.

-* The JOVE code generator will also need to track the byte alignment of each structure and inject padding as required.
+* The JOVE code generator will need to track the byte alignment of each structure and inject padding as required.

-* The `layout` is temporarily made a `default` method (throwing an exception) to successfully compile the remaining structures.
+* The `layout` is temporarily made a `default` method (throwing an exception) to allow the remaining structures to compile without errors.

+## Integration

+This section covers various modifications to the framework to support the Vulkan instance.

-### Integration
+### Vulkan Service

 As a quick diversion, the following new type is introduced to compose the various top-level Vulkan components that were previously separate fields of the instance: